andrewbigger/app_archetype/README.md

 - `version` should be the version of the template
 - `metadata.app_archetype` is information about the manifest for the app archetype gem. `metadata.app_archetype.version` is required, and must be less than the version of the currently installed gem.
 - `variables` is an object of variable descriptions
+- `next_steps` is an array of human readable instructions on what to do after the manifest has been applied

 #### Variable Descriptions